 Chronic Leukaemia: CLL & CML Diagnosis and Treatment

-Leukaemia is, simply put, the cancer of the white blood cells.
+Leukemia is, simply put, the cancer of the white blood cells.
 The uncontrolled, rapid multiplication of white blood cells causes various problems in the human body.
 Despite being large in quantity, they are incapable of performing a function.
-They also pose a threat of spreading to various other parts.
+Leukaemia also poses a threat of spreading to various other parts.

 The term “chronic” …

 Chronic means anything that lasts for a longer duration.
-A chronic form of leukaemia is one which is not as aggressive as its acute counterpart but lasts for a very long time without getting completely cured.
+Chronic leukemia is the type of leukemia which is not as aggressive as its acute counterpart but lasts for a very long time without getting completely cured.
 It is usually many years before they are identified and symptoms show up.
-It is also much slower and difficult to treat when compared to the acute leukaemia.
+It is also much slower to progress and difficult to treat when compared to acute leukemia.

-There are two main types of chronic leukaemia based on their origin.
+There are two main types of chronic leukemia based on their origin.

-Chronic myelogenous/myeloid leukaemia (CML)- this is a type of leukaemia which involves all the granulocytes.
+Chronic myelogenous/myeloid leukemia (CML)- This is a type of Chronic Leukemia which involves all the granulocytes.
 Granulocytes are a component of white blood cells in which the cytoplasm contains granular structures.
 There are three granulocytes – neutrophils, basophils, and eosinophils.
 Any defects involving them is called myelogenous or myeloid.
 It is due to the presence of a chromosome called “Philadelphia chromosome”.

-Chronic lymphocytic leukaemia(CLL)– this is a type of leukaemia which involves the lymph nodes and the lymphocytes of the white blood cell.
+Chronic lymphocytic leukemia (CLL)– This is a type of chronic leukemia which involves the lymph nodes and the lymphocytes of the white blood cell.
 It is a malignant manifestation of the lymph nodes which produce a large number of immature white blood cells.
-Chronic lymphocytic leukaemia is more difficult to treat and usually can only be managed with radiotherapy and chemotherapy.
+This type of Chronic Leukemia is more difficult to treat and usually can only be managed with radiotherapy and Chemotherapy.

 Chromosomes are parts of the cell which carry genetic information.
-In case of chronic myeloid leukaemia, there is a chromosomal translocation.
+In cases of chronic leukemia namely CML, there is a chromosomal translocation.
 This means that a part of one chromosome gets dislocated and re-attached to another part of another chromosome.
-This is known as Philadelphia chromosome.
+This is known as the Philadelphia chromosome.